DataRaptor/drift-discord/README.md

 Furthermore, the services will deploy to the links in the `Overview` section.

+I use GCP because I refuse to pay for prime and have an AWS account.
+The services are containerized so deploy them where you want to if you have an account and those serverless.yaml configs.

 ## User Data Considerations

 If an old user uses a new wallet and hence publickey we take the approach of storing the new wallet as a new JSON document (as opposed to rewriting the old).
 This will allow us to associate the same discord user to multiple publickeys.